Paasamalargal: Production

-Ajith Kumar was selected in the film after he had appeared in a television advertisement shot by P. C. Sreeram for Suresh Menon's company.
-Vikram dubbed the scenes for Ajith for the second time after Amaravathi (1993).
+Ajith Kumar was cast in the film after he had appeared in a television advertisement shot by P. C. Sreeram for Suresh Menon's company.
+His voice was dubbed by Vikram, who also dubbed his voice in Amaravathi (1993).
+Ajith's role was roughly one minute long, and his remuneration around ₹2500.

 Soundtrack

 The music was composed by V. S. Narasimhan, with lyrics by Vairamuthu.
+It is the last film for which Narasimhan composed music.

 Release and reception

 Paasamalargal was released on 4 February 1994.
 Writing for The Indian Express, Malini Mannath called it "a decent wholesome family entertainer".
 Thulasi of Kalki found the cinematography and music as the film's positive points.